Dynamic-Systems-Biology/BSB-2023-Framework/README.md

 <br /> <br/>
 #### Julia
 Download the Julia installer from https://julialang.org/downloads/, run it and follow the instructions.
-Type "Julia" in the start menu to open the console Install the package “IJulia”, in the console:
+Type "Julia" in the start menu to open the console and install the package “IJulia”, in the console:
 - using Pkg
 - Pkg.add("IJulia")